Acupuncture for High Blood Pressure.

 What Does The Research Say?

-The following insights are obtained from systematic reviews and analysis of clinical trials investigating the efficacy of acupuncture for high blood pressure.
+The following insights are obtained from systematic reviews and analysis of clinical trials investigating the efficacy of Chinese medicine and acupuncture for high blood pressure.

 2020 Evidence-Based Complementary and Alternative Medicine